christianlorellana/oreo_website/README.md

 # Personal Website
-My own personal website powered by Hugo and Minimal theme to complement my resume.
+My own personal website powered by Hugo and Minimal theme to complement my resume and curiosity.